Istiodactylus: Feeding and diet

-Witton elaborated in 2012 and 2013 on the idea that Istiodactylus was a scavenger.
-Scavenging birds have a mosaic of strong and weak elements in their skulls; they do not have to struggle with their prey, but need to be able to tear and pull morsels from cadavers.
-These birds also have relatively small eyes compared to predatory birds, as they do not need to search for hiding animals, or to make carefully judged attacks on their prey.
+In 2012 and 2013, Witton further elaborated on the idea that Istiodactylus was a scavenger; scavenging birds have a mosaic of strong and weak elements in their skulls; they do not have to struggle with their prey, but need to be able to tear and pull morsels from cadavers.
+These birds also have relatively small eyes compared to predatory birds, as they do not need to search for prey animals that eluded them, or to make carefully judged attacks on their prey.
 Istiodactylus appears to have had large jaw muscles, and therefore a strong bite, and the skull was deep, which would have helped resist bending when pulling flesh.
-Individual bones of the skull were instead slender and shallow, and the toothrows were short, which indicates Istiodactylus did not have the necessary reinforcements for predation, and did not have to subdue struggling prey.
-Together, these features indicate Istiodactylus fed on large prey that necessitated strong jaws for processing, yet was also motionless enough so that strain on the jaws and skull could be controlled during feeding.
+Individual bones of the skull were instead slender and shallow, and the toothrows were short, which indicates Istiodactylus did not have the necessary reinforcements for active predation, not needing to subdue struggling prey.
+Together, these features indicate Istiodactylus fed on large prey that necessitated strong jaws for processing, yet were also comparatively motionless, such that strain on the jaws and skull could be controlled during feeding.
 The eyes of Istiodactylus also seem to have been proportionally small, compared to pterosaurs that are presumed to have been predatory (such as ornithocheirids).
 Witton concluded that among pterosaurs, Istiodactylus appears to have been the best-adapted for a scavenging lifestyle.
 He envisioned that istiodactylids would have to step back from a carcass if more powerful carnivores were attracted to it, but would return to finish the remains when those animals were satiated.